progressivePRV/LiveLIVE_Security_Streaming_Service/README.md

 LiveLive is a security broadcasting and streaming tool for people which is used in many use cases and can attract many potential users.
 The main functionalities of the app is explained as follows

+We are having two apps that we are going to develop.

+1) Livestream App
+2) User App

+1) Livestream App

 • App will allow authorized users to have video security surveillance of their desired properties/valuables.